electricimp/GoogleIoTCore/examples/README.md

 ## Telemetry Example ##

 This application is an example of a quick prototype, POC or a simple demo.
-For an example of a more production oriented application see [Configuration And State Example Setup and Run](#configuration-and-state-example-setup-and-run).
+For an example of a more production oriented application see [Configuration And State Example](#configuration-and-state-example).

 The example:
 - Downloads public and private keys using the provided URLs.
 All other configuration settings are hardcoded in the example's code.
 - Registers a device (if not registered yet) in the Google IoT Core platform using the optional `register()` method of the library.
-- Connects to Google IoT Core.
+- Connects to the Google IoT Core.
-- Sends telemetry events every 8 sec.
+- Sends Telemetry events to the Google IoT Core every 8 sec.
 Each event contains the current timestamp.

 Source code: [Telemetry.agent.nut](./Telemetry.agent.nut)